Solving the EHR-to-EDC Challenge: A Scalable-first Approach

 Key industry changes have paved the way for a scalable multidisciplinary approach to solving the EHR-to-EDC challenge, focusing on presenting data to users rather than solely mapping it.

 The 21st Century Cures Act (2016) aimed to enhance interoperability and reduce regulatory burdens associated with EHR systems.
-The Office of the National Coordinator for Health Information Technology (ONC) adopted API-enabled “read” services and recommended the HL7® FHIR® standard, which has let the health applications market leverage data from any EHR in a standardized format.
+The Office of the National Coordinator for Health Information Technology (ONC) was mandated to create an “interoperability floor” for clinical data exchange across the US.
+This initiative is called the Trusted Exchange Framework and Common Agreement (TEFCA).
+The ONC also adopted API-enabled “read” services and recommended the HL7® FHIR® standard, which has let the health applications market leverage data from any EHR in a standardized format.
 Although the process of extracting data from EHRs and feeding them into EDC systems remains complex, these changes have provided a tailwind and a standardized approach for data exchange.
-Furthermore, regulatory agencies have recognized the value of EHR data in clinical research and encouraged its use in guidances and recommendations.
+Furthermore, regulatory agencies have recognized the value of EHR data in clinical research and encouraged its use in guidance and recommendations.

 Medidata’s Multi-pronged Approach to Overcome the EHR-to-EDC Challenge

 Medidata has developed a uniquely scalable, easy-to-use solution for EHR-to-EDC data capture.
 Rave Companion is a data entry assistant for clinical trial sites using Rave EDC.
 When enabled with Medidata Health Record Connect, Companion presents matching EHR data for the EDC form, enabling completion of forms up to 90% faster than manual data entry.
 Health Record Connect is a healthcare data interoperability engine for securely and compliantly acquiring, transforming, and exchanging electronic health record (EHR) data.
 Health Record Connect has out-of-the-box connectivity to over 90% of the top research sites in the US and thousands more.
-Unlike other EHR-to-EDC solutions that can take months to implement on each study, Health Record Connect doesn’t require site-by-site EHR system integrations and data transfer agreements or complex study- and system-specific EHR-to-protocol mappings, so it’s up and running immediately.
-Also, sites don’t need to log in and use yet another system; Rave Companion automatically pops up when they open a Rave EDC form.
+One of the biggest barriers to successful, scalable adoption of EHR to EDC solutions is buy-in from clinical trial sites, who don’t have the time and resources for a lengthy implementation and don’t want yet another system to log into, learn, and use.
+With Medidata Health Record Connect and Rave Companion, sites are up and running quickly (there’s no site-specific integration work required) and the solution just works directly within Rave EDC as the site completes data entry forms.

 Conclusion

 Integrating EHRs into clinical research holds immense potential for advancing medical knowledge and improving patient outcomes.
 By addressing interoperability challenges, ensuring data quality, and streamlining data transfer processes, researchers can leverage the rich information within EHRs to enhance various aspects of clinical research.
-Medidata’s Rave Companion aims to simplify the capture of EHR and other source data into EDC systems, providing a user-friendly and scalable solution for clinical research.
+Medidata’s Health Record Connect and Rave Companion simplify the capture of EHR and other source data into EDC systems, providing a user-friendly and scalable solution for clinical research.

 Download a copy of our white paper to learn how to revolutionize your EHR-to-EDC processes.